-Have a look at the ‘At a Glance’ summaries of each of the free bets or bonuses or carry on down the page to read a little about the types of free bet, any terms or conditions you should watch our for and – crucially – how to make the most of these bonuses.
+Have a look at the ‘At a Glance’ summaries of each of the free bets or bonuses or carry on down the page to read a little about the types of free bet, any terms or conditions you should watch our for, and crucially, how to make the most of these bonuses.

 You should always ask the following questions when deciding whether to take advantage of a free sports betting promotion:

-The bookie will almost always state explicitly the value (usually the maximum value) of the free bet they are offering new customers.
+The bookie will almost always explicitly state the value (usually the maximum value) of the free bet they are offering new customers.
 They can range from £10 to a whopping £200 with some bookies and more or less everything in between.

 Matched free bets can range from as little as 20% or even 10% to as high as 400%.
 The majority of bookies featured on this site offer matched free bets that are worth at least 100% of the stake of your first bet.